Why writing guidelines are essential

 People don’t just want to know that a certain product will change their lives, they also want to know how — and good business writing always explains that.
 Make sure you’re giving them the information they’re looking for.
 This is an opportunity to reference a great customer story or case study that underlines the point you’re trying to make.

-What do you want your customer or the person who’s just read a page of your website to do once they’ve finished?
-And does that come across in your copy?
+What do you want your customer or website visitor to do after reading your content?
+Does that intent come through clearly in your writing?

-If you want them to buy a product, is your writing style persuasive enough?
-Have you demonstrated how the product will solve their problem?
-Make sure your readers know exactly what the next step is for them and gently encourage them to take it.
-It’s not just about communicating information, you should be progressing the reader along the customer journey.
+If your goal is to encourage them to buy a product, is your writing style for business persuasive enough?
+Have you effectively demonstrated how your product solves their problem?
+Make sure that your readers understand the next steps and subtly guide them to take action.
+Business writing isn’t just about sharing information—it’s about moving the reader along their customer journey.

 You want to connect with your audience, so avoid using impersonal, stuffy language.
 Write as if you’re talking to the person face-to-face, so address them personally.